zhihui-dhc/aib-website/content/en-US/FAQ.md

 It will host a public fundraising event soon, probably sometime in March.
 It prefers not to commit to a specific date until all the pieces are in place and finalized.
 In particular, the security of the fundraising process must be vetted extremely carefully.
+Both Ether and Bitcoin will be accepted in the fundraiser.
 The date of the fundraiser will be announced at least two weeks in advance.

 ## Comparisons